nuagenetworks/nuage-ospdirector/Documentation/20.0/README.rst

 4. This script takes in *nuage_patching_config.yaml* as input parameters.
 You need to configure the following parameters:

-   * ImageName (required) is the name of the qcow2 image (for example, overcloud-full.qcow2).
+   * ImageName (required) is the name and absolute path of the qcow2 image (for example, /root/overcloud-full.qcow2).
    * DeploymentType (required) is for type of deployment specifed by the user.
 Select *vrs*.

      - For any combination of VRS and SR-IOV deployments, specify the deployment type as ["vrs"].